 Pet Laser Surgery

 Our hospital offers state-of-the-art laser surgery as an alternative to traditional scalpel surgery.
 The benefits of this tool include:

 - Decreased bleeding during surgery

 Please let us know if you have any questions about laser surgery and whether it is an option for your pet.

-Before Your Pet’s Surgery
+Before Your Dog and Cat’s Surgery

-Before your pet’s surgery at our hospital, we conduct a pre-anesthetic wellness exam and blood work so we can determine if your pet is healthy enough for anesthesia.
+Before your dog and cat’s surgery at our hospital, we conduct a pre-anesthetic wellness exam and blood work so we can determine if your pet is healthy enough for anesthesia.
 If we find underlying issues, we postpone your pet’s surgery for treatment.
 We begin each surgery by first placing an IV catheter, which is used for the administration of gas anesthesia, fluids, and medication.
 We also set up all the essential monitoring equipment to monitor your pet’s blood pressure, heart rate, and pulse oximetry through every phase of the procedure.
 When your pet is fully prepped and sedated under anesthesia, we begin the surgery.

 After Your Pet’s Surgery